Eastern Cougar Declared Extinct After 80 Years Of Invisibility

 The U.S. Fish and Wildlife Service removed the eastern cougar subspecies, scientifically known as Puma concolor cougar, from the endangered species list and officially declared it extinct in the U.S. on January 22.
-The eastern cougar also referred to as puma, catamount or mountain lion had not been seen for 80 years.
+The eastern cougar, also referred to as eastern puma, had not been seen for 80 years.

-This mountain lion had been seen roaming around in the forests, mountains and grasslands in the east of the Mississippi before.
-However, it was not seen anymore for already eight decades.
-Then, the status of an eastern cougar was reviewed in 2011.
+This animal had been seen roaming around in the forests, mountains, and grasslands east of Mississippi before.
+However, it has not been sighted in the last eight decades.
+It is theorized that the last eastern cougar was shot by hunters in Maine in 1938.

-And in 2015, the U.S. Fish and Wildlife Service found that there was no evidence such as photos and DNA of the existence of this subspecies.
-So, they declared it extinct and its delisting from the U.S. Fish and Wildlife endangered species will be officially effective on February 22, according to Newsweek.
+The status of the eastern cougar was reviewed in 2011.
+In 2015, the U.S. Fish and Wildlife Service found that there was no evidence, such as photos and DNA, of the existence of this subspecies, so they declared it extinct, and its delisting from the U.S. Fish and Wildlife endangered species will be officially effective on February 22, according to Newsweek.

 These big cats are described as mysterious.
 They often travel alone, usually at night.
-Although, they were difficult to find they are still susceptible to human hunting.
-It is theorized that hunting and trapping have triggered the extinction of the eastern cougar.
+Although they were difficult to find they are still susceptible to human hunting.
+It is thought that hunting and trapping have triggered the extinction of the eastern cougar.

-The big cats were perceived as a threat to people, livestock and pets.
+The big cats were perceived as a threat to people, livestock, and pets.
 They are often blamed for annihilating livestock.
-So, the people hunted and killed them as pest control, particularly in the 1700’s and 1800’s.
+As a result, people hunted and killed them as pest control, particularly in the 1700s and 1800s.
+They were also trapped and killed for their fur in the 1800s.

 #EXTINCT The Eastern PUMA / COUGAR has officially been declared extinct.
 Jan 2018. https://t.co/DGvvjqCt8D pic.twitter.com/sejwOTv4RF